 LoRa works by moving an RF tone around over time in a very linear way.
 This graph shows the chirps in a reverse waterfall—the newest data is at the top, which is called an “up chirp.”
 You can see how this frequency of the tone is increasing over time.
 LoRa transmissions work by chirping, breaking the chips in different places in terms of time and frequency in order to encode a symbol.
 The fact that LoRa transmissions jump from one place to another at a particular time might mean one bit string vs. another.
 It’s not just simply binary—it has a lot of information you can convey (high symbol depth).

-But make no mistake, developing and deploying a system around LoRaWAN is quite complex.
+Also, developing and deploying a system around LoRaWAN is a complex process.
 One of the reasons we wrote this article is because we have customers approach us who are under the impression that LoRaWAN “works out of the box” like some WiFi or cellular modems might.
-While this is a goal for all members of the LoRa Alliance, it is still in its early days, and you’ll want to be sure you understand all of the architecture and have a good grasp on how the system works before you decide it’s the best route for you.
+You’ll want to be sure you understand all the architecture and have a good grasp on how the system works before you decide it’s the best route for you.